We’ve all been there:

 Just because they landed on your page doesn’t mean they’ll read every word on it.

 Steve Krug in his book, “Don’t Make Me Think,” says,

 “Most web users tend to act like sharks.
 They have to keep moving, or they’ll die.
 We just don’t have the time to read more than necessary.”

 So what do you do?

-- Know your customer.
-Know the motivations that got him to your page.
-Know his questions.
-Know his objections.
-Know the exact words he uses to explain his pains and wishes.
+- Know your buyers.
+Know the motivations that got them to your page.
+Know their questions.
+Know their objections.
+Know the exact words they use to explain their pains and desires.

-- Make it clear as soon as he lands on the page that he’s in the right place.
+- Make it clear as soon as buyers land on the page that they’re in the right place.

 - Make sure that your page answers the persistent question that hangs over every visitor’s head, “What’s in it for me?”

 Keep these three things in mind when you build your product pages.